 An excellent first tramping mission in a stunning part of Southland.

 Location: Near Mossburn, take Dunrobin Valley Road until you reach private property and a DoC sign for the Aparima River track.
+There is a spot to park in a road-side quarry, on your left, about 50m before the DoC sign.

 Visited by Wakelin and Clark families – October 2019.